Yanggakdo International Hotel

-The Yanggakdo International Hotel is the largest operating hotel in North Korea, pending the completion of the Ryugyong Hotel, and the country's seventh- or eighth-tallest building.
+The Yanggakdo International Hotel is the largest operating hotel in North Korea, pending the completion of the Ryugyong Hotel, and the country's tenth-tallest building.
 The hotel is located on Yanggak Island in the River Taedong, 2 km to the south-east of the centre of Pyongyang, the nation's capital.
 It rises to an overall height of 170 m and has a slowly revolving restaurant on the 47th floor.

 This hotel is North Korea's first luxury hotel.
 The structure was built between 1986 and 1992 by France's Campenon Bernard Construction Company and opened in 1996.

 Background

 Besides housing the reception, the ground floor offers the purchase of North Korean currency sets, postcards and letters, and basic commodities at Western prices.
-There is a bar and a bookshop which stocks North Korean reading material including treatises of Presidents Kim Il Sung and Kim Jong Il.
+There is a bar and a bookshop which stocks North Korean reading material including treatises of former leaders Kim Il Sung and Kim Jong Il.

 In addition to the revolving restaurant, the hotel guide issued to guests indicates that the hotel contains four further restaurants on the second floor: dining-rooms one and two, the main banquet hall, and the Japanese, Chinese and Korean food dining-rooms.

 The basement contains a bowling alley, a pool room, a sauna, a swimming pool, a barber shop, a casino, and a massage club.

 The hotel's grounds originally included a 9000 m2 nine-hole golf course.
 In 2011 the golf course was demolished to make space for a Chinese-funded health complex to be built.
 Also located on Yanggak Island, next to the hotel's grounds, is the Pyongyang International Cinema Hall, one of the main venues for the Pyongyang International Film Festival.